-Welcome to the D-Link Wireless Security Setup Wizard
+Clicking on Wireless Connection Setup Wizard will open the D-Link Wireless Security Setup Wizard.

-Enable Your Wireless Network Your wireless network is enabled by default.
-You can simply uncheck the below checkbox to disable wireless
+Enable Your Wireless Network

+Your wireless network is enabled by default.
+You can simply uncheck the Enable Your Wireless Network checkbox to disable wireless.

 Network Name (SSID) identifies members of the Service Set.
 Accept the default name or change it to something else.
 If the default SSID is changed, all other devices on the wireless network must also use the same SSID.